nn65c/OSDP.Logging/README.md

 # OSDP-Logging
-Simple application for logging OSDP-traffic
+Simple application for logging OSDP-traffic.

+Use a RS485 to serial converter connected to A/B without termination.